|

 Many Eyes is a free site where anyone can upload, visualize, and discuss data.

-It is an experiment created by the Visual Communication Lab.
+It is a long-term experiment created by the Visual Communication Lab.

 |